alghaibb/better-auth-setup/README.md

 ### 🎨 UI/UX

 - **Modern Design** with Tailwind CSS and shadcn/ui components
+- **Dark/Light Mode** with system preference detection and manual toggle
 - **Responsive Layout** optimized for all devices
 - **Professional Email Templates** using React Email
 - **Loading States** and error handling throughout